Requex.me LogoRequex.me

 All of this is free.
 No plan upgrade, no trial period, no expiry.
 Custom responses are a core feature on Requex.me, not a premium add-on.

-Where Requex.me Differs
+Where Requex.me actually differs

 The main reason webhook.site Pro subscribers switch: all response configuration — status code, body, headers, delays — is free on every Requex.me endpoint.
 No plan check, no upgrade prompt, no trial expiry.